 Dean has already had a significant impact on Memorial Hermann during his short time with the System.
 After serving in leadership roles at healthcare systems across the South, he joined the TMC Campus in 2013 as Chief Financial Officer.
 Dean worked quickly to optimize financial outcomes and improve overall productivity for the Campus, earning high praise and a swift promotion to CEO within two years of joining the institution, following the promotion of his predecessor Craig Cordola to Regional President for the System.

-“Since coming on board, Brian has furthered our reputation as a provider of high quality, patient-centered, world-class care by working closely with our academic medical partners at McGovern Medical School at UTHealth as well as our private physicians,” said Cordola.
+“Since coming on board, Brian has furthered our reputation as a provider of high quality, patient-centered, high-quality care by working closely with our academic medical partners at McGovern Medical School at UTHealth as well as our private physicians,” said Cordola.
 “He’s committed to a strategic vision and his pursuit of that vision will no doubt ensure that, together, we’re providing patients and families with the best, safest and most innovative care for years to come.
 His contributions to our organization have been considerable and he has a very bright future as an emerging leader in the healthcare industry.”

 Despite his hectic, round-the-clock schedule at work, Dean – a married father of two young daughters – has managed to remain heavily involved in community outreach.
 He is a licensed pilot who spends his free time flying and regularly volunteers his resources for Angel Flight, a non-profit that provides free air transportation to healthcare appointments for people with medical needs.